Wam (WAM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wam Historical Price

-According to the latest data gathered on Wam live price page, the current price of Wam is 0.00186404USD.
-The circulating supply of Wam(WAM) is 679.48M WAM , giving it a market capitalization of $1.26M.
+According to the latest data gathered on Wam live price page, the current price of Wam is 0.00110472USD.
+The circulating supply of Wam(WAM) is 679.48M WAM , giving it a market capitalization of $734.55K.

 The Wam Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WAM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.